 The North Shore National Salon of Photography will be holding its twenty-second (22nd) annual Salon in 2017.

 Entrants to the Salon’s competitions are typically amateur photographers from photographic clubs and societies throughout New Zealand, although the Salon is open to professionals and unaffiliated photographers as well.

 Information and the results of winning images for the 2016 North Shore National Salon is available at the Salon’s website at the Salon’s dedicated website

 The Nelson National Triptych Salon

 As the name implies this salon is only for entries which are in the form of a triptych.
 That is each entry must consist of three images presented on a common background.
-If you haven’t tried to make a triptych before you will find that putting together three photographs that have a strong link, emphasise a common theme or together tell a story is a great way to sharpen both your creative and your compositional skills.
+If you haven’t tried to make a triptych before you will find that putting together three photographs that have a strong link, emphasise a common theme or together tell a story is a great way to sharpen both your creative and your composition skills.

-Entries may be submitted as prints or digitally projected images.
-The subject matter is Open.
+Entries may be submitted as digital projected images only.
+The subject matter is open.